eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 - The cycle consists of only 1 GC increment, which runs a single *scavenge* operation.

-- The GC cycle reclaims memory in the *allocate* area of the *nursery* region by coping objects from the *allocate* area to the *survivor* area and also to the *tenure* region.
+- The GC cycle reclaims memory in the *allocate* area of the nursery area by coping objects from the *allocate* area to the *survivor* area and also to the tenure area.

 ### Concurrent scavenge partial GC cycle (non-default)